invertase/react-native-firebase/docs/FIREBASE.md

 import React from 'react';
 import { View } from 'react-native';
 import { firebase } from '@react-native-firebase/auth';
-import apple, { AppleButton } from '@invertase/react-native-apple-authentication';
+import appleAuth, { AppleButton } from '@invertase/react-native-apple-authentication';

 /**
  * Note the sign in request can error, e.g. if the user cancels the sign-in.